smitelli/cosmodoc/src/content/topics/backdrop-initialization-functions/index.md

 Within the innermost loop body, an assignment copies one byte at a time from the `src` data into the `dest` data.
 Each side of the expression uses (essentially) equivalent calculations: `row * 1280` translates the current tile row number into a skip value, while `offset` targets the individual data bytes within that tile row.
 The source data is read 16 bytes ahead of the destination data, which has the effect of reading from the bottom half of a tile while writing into the top half of that same tile.
 This duplicates the bottom half of a tile onto its top half, destroying the content that was there previously.

-{{< note >}}The construction of this assignment is undefined behavior, as `offset` is incremented on the right-hand side of the expression while it is being read on the left-hand side.
+{{% note %}}The construction of this assignment is undefined behavior, as `offset` is incremented on the right-hand side of the expression while it is being read on the left-hand side.
 The code is written in this way to maintain parity in the compiled code.
-The desired behavior is for `offset` to be incremented _after_ the entire expression is completed, resulting in the left-hand side using the not-yet-incremented value.{{< /note >}}
+The desired behavior is for `offset` to be incremented _after_ the entire expression is completed, resulting in the left-hand side using the not-yet-incremented value.{{% /note %}}

 Once a full tile row has been operated on, execution continues to another set of loops.